TheGoodlike13/liberty_or_death/README.md

 Notably, I use 'enp0s8', as 'enp0s3' is the first network adapter which I left as NAT for internet access.
 Then the IP is just the next available IP address after the one I entered in the VirtualBox settings.
-Network could anything, so I left its suffix as 0.
+Network could be anything, so I left its suffix as 0.
 Gateway and netmask are just the VirtualBox settings.
 Dns-nameservers is whatever the hell it is, but I changed the one IP address to match the gateway as in the example.
 Oh, and 8.8.8.8 is the public google DNS service.
 No idea why that pops up here out